alexander-labarge/auto_dd/README.md

-# auto_dd
+# darthdd

-`auto_dd` is a Python script designed to automate the benchmarking and usage of the `dd` command to determine the best block size for data transfer operations.
-It also includes functionality to enable and start the `dd` operation as a systemd service on system startup.
+`darthdd` is a Python driven program designed to automate the benchmarking and usage of the `dd` linux utility to determine the best block size for most performant data transfer/ drive duplication operations.
+It also includes functionality to enable and start the `dd` operation as a systemd service on system startup to facilitate automated backups or automatic drive duplication efforts.

 ## Prerequisites